LaurenceLong/SReLU/README.md

 # SReLU Activation Function

 ## Introduction
-The SReLU (`Sine Rectified Linear Unit`) is a novel activation function designed for neural networks that combines characteristics of the popular ReLU, GELU, and Swish activation functions while ensuring continuity and differentiability across its domain.
+The SReLU (`Sinusoidal Rectified Linear Unit`) is a novel activation function designed for neural networks that combines characteristics of the popular ReLU, GELU, and Swish activation functions while ensuring continuity and differentiability across its domain.
 This activation function aims to provide a balance between linear and non-linear responses, adapting to the data's nature and thus potentially improving learning dynamics in deep neural networks.

 ## Features
 - **Continuity and Differentiability**: Unlike some traditional activation functions, SReLU is designed to be smooth and differentiable across its entire domain, which can help in optimizing gradient-based learning methods.